TasticHacks/Contra80s/README.md

 	* Example: the correct ROM to use with Contra 80s to use has a:
 		* Filename:  `Contra (U) [!].nes`
 		* Matches the SHA1 hash: `C9EA66BB7CB30AD5343F1721B1D4D3219859319B`
-	* Find where ever ROMs are found
+	* Find where ever ROMs are found :mag:
 3.	**Unzip and Place HD Pack Folder in Correct Location & Play**
 	* unzip and place the HD Pack folder in the correct location being used by the Mesen emulator for HD Packs.
 	* The folder name must match the ROM game file name exactly (minus the .nes extension).
 So, for example: